Edictum

 except Exception as exc:

-# Fail-closed: evaluation error triggers the contract
+# Fail-closed: evaluation error triggers the rule

-return Verdict.fail(
+return Decision.fail(

 msg, tags=tags, policy_error=True,